-Washington, DC – CMS, under a new Congressional mandate to design programs to cut costs and reduce patient harm, has initiated a nation-wide outreach program to radically improve drug-seeking behavior.
+WASHINGTON, D.C. – The Centers for Medicare and Medicaid Services (CMS) under a new Congressional mandate to design programs to cut costs and reduce patient harm, has initiated a nationwide outreach program to radically improve drug-seeking behavior.

 “By re-educating patients to stick to preferred diagnoses with limited demonstrable physical, laboratory or radiological findings, such as fibromyalgia, reflex sympathetic dystrophy and idiopathic peripheral neuropathy.”